WURD

 WURD (900 AM) is a commercial radio station in Philadelphia, Pennsylvania, broadcasting an urban talk radio format.
 It is owned by the LEVAS Communications with studios and offices on North Delaware Avenue in Philadelphia near the Penn Treaty Park.
 Local hosts are heard most of the day but WURD also carries nationally syndicated programs from Reverend Al Sharpton and Tavis Smiley.

 By day, WURD is powered at 1,060 watts using a directional antenna.
-AM 900 is a clear channel frequency.
-So at night, to avoid interference to other stations, WURD reduces power to 124 watts.
+AM 900 is a clear channel frequency; at night, to avoid interference to other stations, WURD reduces power to 124 watts.
 The transmitter is off Essington Avenue, near the Schuylkill River.
 Programming is also simulcast on FM translator W241CH at 96.1 MHz.